Inspector Rex: Other detectives

 Replacing Höllerer after the latter's retirement to care for his mother, Kunz has been drawn from the statistics section of the force.
-Initially he is very much out of place in the slightly freer atmosphere of Brandtner's office.
+Initially, he is very much out of place in the slightly freer atmosphere of Brandtner's office.
 A running gag in his early appearances deals with his obsessive-compulsiveness and fussy attention to the placement of his desk stationery (e.g., pencils arranged from tallest to shortest and paper clips aligned) only to have Rex or one of the others move everything around.

 Kunz's background in statistics is also often the source of amusement, as he is seemingly able to deliver, from memory, obscure statistical information about the activities of criminals.
-He tends to be used to man the phones during investigations, rather than on active duty.
+He tends to be used to man the phones during investigations rather than on active duty.
 However, he is also occasionally required to go undercover (once as a kitchen hand, another time as a stable hand and another as an entertainer in a street market), much to his chagrin.
 Kunz is much tougher than he looks.
-He once smashed a door in with an ax just in time to save Alex's life after a murder suspect left Alex facedown and unconscious in a filling bathtub.
+He once smashed a door in with an axe just in time to save Alex's life after a murder suspect left Alex face down and unconscious in a filling bathtub.